AntoPorter/antoporter.github.io/docs/defenderxdr/sentinel/securityagent365.md

 |European Union or United Kingdom|European Union|
 |All other regions, including Australia|United States|

-> [!warning] This is a separate residency commitment to your core Defender data
+> !!! warning "This is a separate residency commitment to your core Defender data"
 > Australia doesn't get its own region under this model.
 A tenant provisioned in Australia has its Agent 365 security data (trace payloads, session data, agent inventory) stored in the United States, by design.
 >
 > This is a distinct commitment from the data residency options available for other Defender and Microsoft 365 workloads, and the two shouldn't be conflated when you're answering a data sovereignty question from a customer, a board, or an APRA-regulated entity.